ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ## Setting Up Development Tools

+This step is done automatically by the Platform Installer, [see below](#up-and-running-with-the-platform-installer).

-We will now install everything we need in order to set up a complete development environment, which includes:
+We will now install everything we need to get a complete development environment, which includes:

 - Dune, a fast and full-featured build system for OCaml
 - Merlin and `ocaml-lsp-server` (OCaml's Language Server Protocol), which together enhance editors